mathiaspeters/raekna/docs/functionality.md

 **Factorial**

 Computes the factorial of a number.
-The argument has to be a positive integer and cannot be larger than 20, as it would otherwise exceed the size of a signed 64-bit integer.
+The argument has to be a positive integer and cannot be larger than 20, as the result would otherwise exceed the size of a signed 64-bit integer.
 ```
 fact(arg)
 factorial(arg)